a-r-r-o-w/uptrain/blog/blog.md

     # Since we're synthesizing our own dataset and not a real-life dataset, let's
     # nullify some values because real-life datasets will usually also have null
     # data.
 This can be monitored with UpTrain which we will be looking into later
-    randomly nullify 5% of the sentence text in the data return data
+    randomly nullify 5% of the sentence text in data return data
 ```